kenba/via-httplib/docs/Server_Security.md

 # HTTP Server Security

-Since RFC2616 was written a number of vulnerabilities in the HTTP protocol have been discovered and exploited, see
-[WASC Threat Classification](http://projects.webappsec.org/w/page/13246978/Threat%20Classification)
+A number of vulnerabilities in the HTTP protocol have been discovered and exploited, see [WASC Threat Classification](http://projects.webappsec.org/w/page/13246978/Threat%20Classification)

 ## Denial of Service Attacks